AmitKumarDas/Decisions/blogs/objects_to_consider_in_oops.md

-### What objects to consider ?
+### What objects should one consider while programming in OOPs ?
-Most of us (developers) have been introduced to the concept of programming.
-Most of us again would have likely heard about Object Oriented Programming (OOPs).
-The essence of OOPs is about constructing objects by analyzing through the requirements in terms of real world objects.
+Most of us (_developers_) have been introduced to the concept of programming via books or our own experience.
+It is more than likely some of us would have heard about Object Oriented Programming (OOPs).
+The essence of OOPs is all about constructing objects by analyzing software requirements in terms of real world objects.

-### Is it all about _thinking in nouns_ ?
+### Is OOPs same as _thinking in nouns_ to construct objects ?
-We have often heard of nouns becoming programming objects & the behaviours of these objects turn into methods or functions.
+We have often heard of nouns becoming programmable objects & the behaviours of these objects turn into methods or functions.
-If we conform to these OOPs essentials, does it ease our programming logic?
-Does this mean the logic will be understood by all its readers?
+Theory aside, if we conform to these OOPs essentials, does it ease our programming logic?
+Does this mean the logic will be understood by all its readers (read reviewers, fellow maintainers)?
 Can we be assured of a good maintainance of this software?

 ### Loops & Conditions Rule The Roost
 Take any programming logic from any real world software and more often than not, you will find yourselves navigating through